p-tupe/p-tupe.github.io/src/collections/posts/typescript-exhaustive-typecheck.md

 ...Okay, but how does it work exactly?

-> When narrowing, you can reduce the options of a union to a point where you have removed all possibilities and have nothing left.
-In those cases, TypeScript will use a never type to represent a state which shouldn’t exist.
+> "When narrowing, you can reduce the options of a union to a point where you have removed all possibilities and have nothing left.
+In those cases, TypeScript will use a never type to represent a state which shouldn’t exist."

 See the [typescript handbook - never type](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#the-never-type) for authoritative info and more use cases for `never`.

+> Satisfies is like `as const` without `readonly` and `: Type` without type widening.

+See [learningtypescript - the satisfies operator](https://www.learningtypescript.com/articles/the-satisfies-operator) for what the `satisfies` operator does.

 ## More resources